newlight77/kata-bank-account-atdd/README.md

 Let's translate the features above into user stories :

-* US1 : Create an account
+* US1 : Create an account (not allow non-resident of France)
-* US2 : Do not allow non-resident of France to create an account
-* US3 : Deposit (negative not permitted)
+* US2 : Deposit (negative not permitted)
-* US4 : Withdrawal (negative not permitted)
+* US3 : Withdrawal (negative not permitted)
-* US5 : GetBalance
+* US4 : GetBalance
-* US6 : Account statement (date, quantity, balance)
+* US5 : Account statement (date, quantity, balance)
-* US7 : Statement printing
+* US6 : Statement printing

 ## Run it